davidekete/remix-ide/docs/truffle.md

 **Note:** If you have not used `remixd` before, read more about it [here](./remixd.html)

-If `remixd` is running locally on your device and shared folder is a **Truffle project**, an additional websocket plugin will be listening on port `65524`.
+If `remixd` is running locally on your device and shared folder is a **Truffle project**, an additional WebSocket plugin will be listening on port `65524`.
 According to its documentation,

 > _Truffle projects are projects with a truffle-config.js file._

 Remixd looks for the `truffle-config.js` file in shared folder.
-If found, the Truffle websocket listener will run.
+If found, the Truffle WebSocket listener will run.

-The Truffle websocket listener is a websocket plugin similar to `remixd` and is used to perform Truffle specific actions with Remix IDE.
+The Truffle WebSocket listener is a WebSocket plugin similar to `remixd` and is used to perform Truffle specific actions with Remix IDE.

-It doesn't need any separate installation as it is shipped with [remixd NPM](https://www.npmjs.com/package/@remix-project/remixd) module.
+It doesn't need any separate installation as it is shipped with [remixd npm](https://www.npmjs.com/package/@remix-project/remixd) module.

 ![](images/a-truffle-remixd.png)